 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. – That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.
 The Declaration of Independence, July 4, 1776.

-In these difficult economic times, it makes little sense to burden the taxpayers of Arizona with the expense of prosecuting, trying, and confining those who have harmed no victims.
+In difficult economic times, it makes little sense to burden the taxpayers of Arizona with the expense of prosecuting, trying, and confining those who have harmed no victims.
 Instead, we must turn our focus on the serious criminals who harm others.

-Vote Michael Kielsky for Maricopa County Attorney!
+Vote Michael Kielsky for Arizona Attorney General!

 No Victim, No Crime, No Fine, No Time!